Man who lived in lakeside drug mansion also accused of taking money for botched construction job

 "He was talking in Spanish, cursing me out, and I know I was everything but a child of God," Robinson said.
 "They started throwing stuff."

 That's when the workers took off with the shingles she paid for.
 She has not seen anyone around since to fix her roof.
-Last year, Robinson said she filed a lawsuit against Palma but they were not able to serve him the paperwork.
+Last year, Robinson said she filed a lawsuit against Palma, but they were not able to serve him the paperwork.

 Trending News